• Home

 How the NAICS Works

-The NAICS sorts businesses for the purpose of gathering, analyzing, and then publishing statistical data related to the United States business economy.
-The NAICS industry codes thereby define establishments as based on the activities in which they are mainly engaged.company NAICS codes
+The NAICS sorts businesses for the purpose of gathering, analyzing, which the United States government uses for publishing statistical data related to the business economy in North America.
+The NAICS industry codes thereby define establishments based on the activities in which they are mainly engaged.

 In our tires example, the NAICS has several codes.
 They correspond to all sorts of stops that tires make along the way from manufacturing to end user.
 This includes different types of wholesalers and retailers and the like.

 The NAICS puts out its own list of high-risk and high-cash industries.
-Higher risk industries on the high risk business list include casinos, tobacco wholesalers, and furniture retailers, but also automotive dealers and restaurants.
+Higher-risk industries on the high risk business list include casinos, tobacco wholesalers, and furniture retailers, but also automotive dealers and restaurants.
+In contrast, low-risk industries include those that are less at risk of economic volatility, such as:

-Do you have a high risk business?
-Then the industry codes NAICS will reflect that on your business credit report.
+Are you in a high risk industry?
+Then the specific industry code will reflect that on your business credit report, which may affect your business credit score.

-OSHA requires injury and illness reports from certain high-risk industries.
+OSHA requires injury and illness reports from certain industries with higher risk.

 Keep in mind, that list of high-risk and high-cash industries is a few years old and potentially incomplete, and there are no plans to update it.